hbkworld/streaming-spec/axes.md

 ## Implicit Axes

 For implicit axes, the component of the value for this axes is described by specidic rules.
-We use equidistant representation to greatly reduce the amount of data to be transferred, stored and processed.
+We use implicit axes rules to greatly reduce the amount of data to be transferred, stored and processed.

 There are several kinds of rules.
+To calculate the absolute value on an implicit axis, the rule has to beapplied.

-Axes are described by a meta information
+All axes are described by a signal specific meta information.

 ### Linear Axes{#Linear_Axes}
 For equidistant axes we use linear axes.